MatthewYancey/16-9GAN/NOTES.md

 # Project Notes

 ## Backlog
-* shrink the image size down
+* shrink the image size down to what will be in network
-* cut to just the sides
+* Try just a single side first
-* try just using a generator and having the image difference be the cost function
 * try the GANs approach
-* read up on different architecture
+* Better image cleanup and removal of duplicates

 ## Results to show
 * Results over time